karyontech/karyon/README.md

 only time-consuming but also prone to errors and security vulnerabilities, as each new implementation reintroduces potential weaknesses.

-Karyon provides developers with the components and tools needed to create decentralized apps.
-By offering a robust infrastructure, Karyon simplifies the complexities associated with building p2p apps.
-Karyon's primary goal is to make decentralization more achievable and efficient for developers everywhere, pushing for a future where software is more open, secure, and free from central control.
+Karyon provides developers with the components and tools needed to create p2p and decentralized apps and simplifies the complexities associated with building them.
+Its primary goal is to make decentralization more accessible and efficient for developers everywhere.

 ## Crates